tcjj3/GK-2A_Hirez_Docker/README.md

  tcjj3/gk-2a_hirez_docker:latest
 ```

-**If you just want to `use it to convert the pictures from other server(s)`, set the `NORECEIVE` environment variable to a `Not Empty` value, such as "`true`", it will not try to receive anything and just start for convert pictures.**
+**If you just want to `use it to convert the pictures from other server(s)`, set the `NORECEIVE` environment variable to "`true`", it will not try to receive anything and just start for convert pictures.**
 <br>
 **In the above example, if you want to `forward the Dashboard on 5005 port by this server`, just set the `DASHBOARDSERVER` environment variable to your `Dashboard Server IP Address And Port`, such as "`192.168.1.2:1692`".**
 <br>